ewephoric/ewe-topia/NoDCI.md

 ## Evidence

-The "Freddy Fazbear's is Closing" newspaper at the end of FNaF 2 never mentions anything about dead children.
+- The "Freddy Fazbear's is Closing" newspaper at the end of FNaF 2 never mentions anything about dead children.
+  - The Bite of 87' is not brought up either.